 - Eighteen semester hours as specified in the Conflict Management and Resolution web page titled "Conflict Management and Resolution - Course List."

 - No more than six GLS hours may be taken from cross-listed 400/500 courses.

 - Students must maintain a "B" average in all graduate courses taken.

-- Students are expected to complete all course work within five years after enrollment.
+- Students are expected to complete all course work within five years after matriculation into the MALS degree.

 MALS (General Option)

-MALS students pursuing a general option (no specialization in gerontology, hispanic studies, or conflict management and resolution, or women's and gender studies) who wish to take graduate CMR courses using the allowed elective nine non-GLS hours should obtain permission from both the instructor and their GLS academic advisor before enrolling in a class.
+MALS students pursuing a general option (no specialization in gerontology, hispanic studies, conflict management and resolution, or women's and gender studies) who wish to take graduate CMR courses using the allowed elective nine non-GLS hours should obtain permission from both the instructor and their GLS academic advisor before enrolling in a class.

-- For MALS students not pursuing a concentration in CMR, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for crosslisted courses may be used.
+- Under the general option, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours of crosslisted courses may be used.

 - Non-GLS courses cannot be used for the Post-Master's in Liberal Studies certificate program.